NilooMisa/asa-akam-qeshm/README.md

  * Moto G4
  * Galaxy S5
  * Pixel2
+ * Surface Duo
  * iphone SE/5/6/7/8-6/7/8 plus/X
  * Laptops/Desktop
  ![responsive-shot](docs/images/responsive-screenshot.png)
  On tablet(ipad/ipad pro) devices, the landscape mode is responsive:
  ![ipad-shot](docs/images/ipad-responsive.png)
-9. # Deployment
+ # Deployment
  ***
+ ## Gitpod
+ The Gitpod repository was created in Github.
+Here are the steps:
+ 1. Log into your github account
+ 2. Click on green screen icon next to repository
+ 3. Choose the code institute template, name the repository and add a description for your project
+ 4. Then click *create repository*

+ ## Github
  The website was deployed to GitHub pages.
 Here are the steps:
  1. In the GitHub repository, navigate to the Settings tab
  2. Scroll down to *GitHub pages* section, select the Master Branch(main)
- 3. Once the master branch has been saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ 3. Once the master branch has been saved, the page will be automatically refreshed with a checked green icon display to indicate the successful deployment.
  Here is the link to the live site  https://niloomisa.github.io/asa-akam-qeshm/
-10. # Credits
+ # Credits
  ***
  ## Content
  - The content was provided by the company.